-Globally, the top 100 cellular towers companies own and operate over 1.5 million sites, which host shared telecommunications infrastructure.
-These cell towers provide mobile communications coverage and connectivity primarily for wireless carriers, while also supporting the needs of television & radio broadcast companies, and public safety networks.
+Globally, the top 100 cellular tower companies own and operate over 1.7 million sites that host shared telecommunications infrastructure.
+These cell towers provide mobile communications coverage and connectivity primarily for wireless carriers while also supporting the needs of television & radio broadcast companies and public safety networks.

-In total, the 10 largest owners and operators of cellular towers, including American Tower, Indus Towers, Summit Digitel, Cellnex, BSNL Tower, edotco, Vantage Towers, Reliance Infratel, Crown Castle, and IHS Holding, operate 60% of the 1.5 million sites that are held by the broader top 100 cellular towers companies in the world.
+In total, the 10 largest owners and operators of cellular towers – including American Tower, Indus Towers, Summit Digitel, Cellnex, BSNL, edotco, Vantage Towers, Reliance Infratel, GD Towers, and Crown Castle – operate 58% of the 1.7 million sites held by the broader top 100 TowerCos in the world.

-Dgtl Infra provides an overview of the largest 100 cellular towers companies worldwide, as measured by tower count.
-Subsequently, we dive deeper into the portfolios of each of the top 25 cell towers companies, including where their sites are located geographically, how many tenants place equipment on their towers, and who their key customers are.
+Dgtl Infra provides an overview of the largest 100 cellular tower companies worldwide, as measured by tower count.
+Subsequently, we dive deeper into the portfolios of each of the top 25 cell tower companies, detailing where their sites are located geographically, how many tenants place equipment on their towers, and who their key customers are.
 Note that tower owners and operators from China and Russia are excluded from our list.

 Top 100 Cellular Towers Companies

 |6||edotco Group (Axiata Group)||Pan-Asia (9 Countries)||58,364|